Evan Longoria Player Props: Diamondbacks vs. Angels

-On Saturday, Evan Longoria (hitting .364 in his past 10 games) and the Arizona Diamondbacks face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 10:07 PM ET.
+The Arizona Diamondbacks, including Evan Longoria (.450 on-base percentage in past 10 games, 137 points above season-long percentage), take on starting pitcher Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-In his most recent appearance, he went 1-for-3 with an RBI against the Angels.
+He had a one-hit performance in his most recent game (1-for-3) against the Angels.

 Evan Longoria Game Info & Props vs. the Angels